History of Fisch Asset Management

 - Convertibles / hedge funds

-- Institutional clients
+- Professional clients

 - CHF 22 million under management

-Fisch Asset Management (FAM) opened its doors in the summer of 1994 as a manager for institutional clients (portfolio managers, banks, insurers) in the two niche markets of convertibles and non-traditional investments.
+Fisch Asset Management (FAM) opened its doors in the summer of 1994 as a manager for professional clients (portfolio managers, banks, insurers) in the two niche markets of convertibles and non-traditional investments.
 Kurt and Pius Fisch moved into a tiny office on the premises of portfolio manager Swisspartners Investment Network AG, which simultaneously became FAM's first client and a shareholder with a 50% stake.
 Two investment companies were established in mid-July: Annapurna I Convertible Ltd. (CBs worldwide) and Pike Global Hedge Ltd. (fund of funds in the non-traditional segment).
 And by August, with these two companies FAM had CHF 18.9 million worth of assets under management.
 FAM managed to end the year with assets of CHF 22.2 million and in the black.